2026 U.S. Open odds, picks, date: Surprising predictions by golf model that's nailed 17 majors

 2026 U.S. Open predictions

-One major surprise the model is calling for at the U.S. Open 2026: Xander Schauffele, one of the six golfers priced at +2000 or lower, stumbles and finishes outside the top 5.
+One major surprise the model is calling for at the U.S. Open 2026: Xander Schauffele, one of the six golfers priced lower than +2000, stumbles and finishes outside the top 5.
 He's a golfer to fade in U.S. Open futures bets.
 Schauffele won two majors -- the PGA Championship and the Open Championship -- in 2024.
 He's only won one PGA event since then, however, and that was the 2025 Baycurrent Classic during the FedEx Cup Fall.
 See who else to fade here.

 Another surprise: Ludvig Aberg is a top-3 contender on the projected leaderboard despite being 0 for 10 in his major career and missing the cut at last year's U.S. Open.
 Aberg has been red-hot this spring, finishing in the top 10 in six of seven tournaments between the Arnold Palmer Invitational and the PGA Championship.
 He ranks second on the PGA Tour in total strokes gained, and he's been exceptional off the tee, ranking second in total driving strokes gained and 12th in average driving distance.
 See who else to pick here.